Summertime Perfect for Cost-Saving Plumbers’ Projects

 - Pump septic system – If you think your septic system needs pumping, it’s best to have it done ASAP.
 Nothing can ruin a summer like having to deal with a septic system that’s backing up.
 It’s gross, expensive, and time-consuming.

-About a third of homes use a septic system.
-Septic tanks capture waste water from kitchen sinks, toilets, washing machines, etc. When the wastewater enters the septic system, fats, oils, proteins, and other heavy particulate matter separate out and are stored in the septic tank as sludge.
+Approximately one-third of homes use septic systems to handle wastewater from various sources, including kitchen sinks, toilets, washing machines, and more.
+When wastewater enters the septic system, heavy particles such as fats, oils, proteins, and other matter settle to the bottom of the tank, forming sludge.

-Over time, the sludge in the tank will fill to capacity and a professional will need to pump the tank and remove the sludge.
-Property owners with septic tanks should have their tanks inspected once a year to see if pumping is necessary.
+Over time, the sludge in the tank will accumulate, and a professional will need to pump the tank to remove it.
+Property owners with septic tanks should have their tanks inspected annually to determine if pumping is necessary.
 Most septic systems require pumping every one to three years.

 - Install a solar water heater – Solar water heaters are great for outdoor hot tubs or heated pools.
 Some models can also be great for providing hot water for your whole home.
 The U.S. Department of Energy estimates a solar water heater can cut energy costs associated with heating water by up to 50 percent.
 While a new solar hot water heater will cost more than a new traditional hot water heater, over time consumers will recoup these costs from lower power bills.
 Tax incentives may also help to make these devices more affordable.